AlkatrazFromMajula/Job-Application-Coach/README.md

 # Job Application Coach
 In this project I have started by gaining hands-on experience with Gradio, unlocking the potential of watsonx.ai's large language model, learning how to harness its power for real-world applications.
-By the end of this project, you've been adept at developing three specialized tools: an AI-driven resume enhancer, a personalized cover letter generator, and a strategic job hunting advisor.

 "AI Career Coach" consists of three core components:
   - a resume enhancement tool
   - a personalized cover letter generator
   - a career advice application